medusajs/medusa/docs/content/modules/products/serverless-module.md

 addHowToData: true
 ---

-# How to Use Serverless Products Module
+# How to Use Serverless Product Module

-In this document, you’ll learn how to use the Products module in a serverless setup.
+In this document, you’ll learn how to use the Product module in a serverless setup.

 ## Overview